-- The new printed and digital Pacer Family Calendar was launched.
+- The digital Pacer Family Calendar is provided every year.

 - Parent and Family Relations is working with Police Chief, Mr. Jason Zikes, to keep you updated on the safety and security of our students and residents.

-- Keeping you informed about Inter-Curricular Enrichment (ICE) programs which engage our students with a series of diverse activities such as speaker series, planetarium shows, musical recitals and other academic interests.
+- This office keeps families informed about Inter-Curricular Enrichment (ICE) programs which engage our students with a series of diverse activities such as speaker series, planetarium shows, musical recitals and other academic interests.

 - Parent and Family Relations introduced “Dinner Discussions,” an opportunity for students of distinct disciplines to meet with the dean of their academic area, and have an informal conversation with faculty and other students, while engaging in everyday social graces.

-One of my roles at the university is to assist Ms. Talbott with ideas and challenges that face families as students begin, transition, and graduate from USC Aiken.
+One of my roles at the university is to assist Mr. Nolan with ideas and challenges that face families as students begin, transition, and graduate from UofSC Aiken.

-We are launching a new Pacer Family Advisory Board who will serve as advocates for USC Aiken.
-The board will support student success by fostering communication and relationships between our university and families of current and prospective students.
-It will also help raise funds for those initiatives that are important to students and their families.
+We have a Pacer Family Advisory Board who serve as advocates for UofSC Aiken.
+The board supports student success by fostering communication and relationships between our university and families of current and prospective students.
+It also helps raise funds for those initiatives that are important to students and their families.